Asset Allocation Strategies by Age

 Common Asset Allocation Strategies

-• Strategic Asset Allocation: Setting a target allocation and periodically rebalancing to maintain it.
-It’s a long-term strategy.
+• Strategic Asset Allocation: Set a target allocation and rebalance periodically to maintain it.
+Long-term focused and appropriate for most investors.

 Tools and Resources